Dobbin Books ~ New York

 By Robbin Ami Silverberg

-Printed on Dobbin Mill papers in black & blue ink.
 The format & design replicates a ticketing booklet common in Central Europe.
-The translucent pages represent the 186 steps of the Staircase of Death at the World War II concentration camp, Mauthausen in Austria.
+The translucent pages represent the 186 steps of the Staircase of Death at Mauthausen, the World War II concentration camp in Austria.
 Each of the pages is divided in three sections and stamped with hand-carved numbers and text.
-The monotony of the pagination and endless sequence of numbers acts as a mantra and compliment to the "prayer" which is comprised of a series of similar sounding words that remind one of walking noises – step, steep, stomp, stamp, stop, slip, slap, spit.
+The monotony of the pagination and endless sequence of numbers acts as a mantra and compliment to the prayer, which is comprised of a series of similar sounding words that remind one of walking noises -- step, steep, stomp, stamp, stop, slip, slap, spit.

 By Robbin Ami Silverberg et al.